 Author last name, first name (if known).
 "Title of article."
-Website.
-Organization, publication date.
-URL
+Website, publication date (if known), URL (without http://).

 The URL is the web address, found in the bar at the top of the web browser.
 For instance, the URL for the Oak Meadow website is oakmeadow.com.